This resource is available in Spanish

 11. Do not platform climate denialists

 Platforming climate deniers in an effort to “balance” our coverage not only misleads the public, it is inaccurate.
-In the year 2023, there is simply no good-faith argument against climate science.
+There is simply no good-faith argument against climate science.
 And if one accepts the science, one cannot deny the need for rapid, forceful action.
 Stories or op-eds that dispute the scientific consensus, or ridicule climate activism, don’t belong in news outlets.
 Where climate denialism cannot be avoided — if it comes from the highest levels of government, for example — responsible journalistic framing will make clear that it is counterfactual, if not rooted in bad faith.
-See: CCNow’s ‘It’s Scientists Who Call it a Climate Emergency
+See: CCNow’s ‘It’s Scientists Who Call it a Climate Emergency’

 12. Pick visuals carefully